Jelled1st/AdvancedTools/README.md

 MiniMax       // Recursively loops through all possible board states from the current state and will pick the move
               // with the best future.
 This is a heavy AI on bigger games than Tic-Tac-Toe, that's why there is depth
               // implemented which will keep the AI from searching deeper than said depth.

+MiniCarlo     // Combination of MonteCarlo and Minimax (Custom name).
+Will use minimax until a certain depth is
+		 reached, than it will use MonteCarlo, this will save perfermonce on bigger games like connect 4.